preszzz/hover/README.md

 Installation is handled by `uv sync` based on `pyproject.toml`.

-## Example Public Datasets (for context or use)
+## Public Datasets

-(This section lists publicly available drone audio datasets.
-You may need to adapt their structure or use Hugging Face `datasets` tools to load them.)
+This section lists publicly available drone audio datasets.
+You may need to adapt their structure or use Hugging Face `datasets` tools to load them.

 1. **Audio Based Drone Detection and Identification using Deep Learning**
    - Sara A Al-Emadi, Abdulla K Al-Ali, Abdulaziz Al-Ali, Amr Mohamed.